Data Protection Policy – Customers

 Right 2 – Right of Access

-An individual may request BHP Insurances to provide him/her with any personal data that we may hold in relation to that individual.
+An individual may request BHP Community to provide him/her with any personal data that we may hold in relation to that individual.
 If a request is received we must provide the following in writing:

 - Whether or not we hold personal data relatin to him or her, and